hypo69/hypo/docs/gemini/out/en/how_to/src/ai/tiny_troupe/TinyTroupe/tests/unit/test_control.rst

 Description
 -------------------------
-This code demonstrates how to interact with the TinyTroupe simulation control module.
+This code demonStartes how to interact with the TinyTroupe simulation control module.
 It shows how to initialize, run, checkpoint, and end a TinyTroupe simulation.
 The code includes tests for different simulation scenarios, including using agents, a world, and a factory.
 Crucially, it showcases the use of `Simulation.STATUS_STARTED` and `Simulation.STATUS_STOPPED` to verify the simulation's state during different phases.
 It also handles file management (removing and creating the cache file) before and after each simulation run.

 Execution steps
 -------------------------